 If you are finding it difficult for whatever reason to take that first step to finding a new pursuit, or are unsure what there is, we can offer you advice and support.
 Our aim is to provide one-to-one volunteer “buddies” who will help members to take up new hobbies and interests or reconnect with an old pursuit they’ve not been able to enjoy of late.

 How to find out more:

-For more information, or if you know someone who could benefit from this service, or you would like to become a volunteer, please contact Julie Ennis on 07512 632 515 or email@example.com.
+If you are unable to attend a drop in session but would like to know more about the support New Horizons can offer, or if you know someone who could benefit from this service, or you would like to become a volunteer, please contact Julie Ennis (OPAL Organiser) on 07512 632515 or email Julie.email@example.com

 Brightlife is a partnership led by Age UK Cheshire.

 Brightlife has been awarded £5m as part of the Big Lottery’s Fulfilling Lives, Ageing Better fund, which has given a total of £82m to 14 areas throughout England in order to improve the lives of older people.

 Helping to reduce social isolation in Cheshire West and Cheshire.